BanderosikUa/book-site/src/README.md

 Windows command: `set DJANGO_SETTINGS_MODULE=config.settings.local`

 until venv is started.
-To add permanent variable add this line in venv/Scripts/activate.bat
+To add permanent variable add this line in venv/Scripts/activate.bat(or in pycharm)
 #### Env
 Collect all your secret keys in config/settings/.env file.